-Maharashtra govt formation: Will not form govt, Shiv Sena can go ahead with NCP, says BJP
+Maharashtra Deadlock: Will not form govt, Shiv Sena can go ahead with NCP, says BJP

 Mumbai, Nov 10: The Bharatiya Janata Party on Sunday said it would not stake claim to form the government in Maharashtra and accused the ally of "insulting" the people's mandate.